-You know that student at another school who did no revision at all and got 10 A*s at A-level?
+You know that student at another school who did no revision at all and got top marks in everything?
 It's true.
 He just looked over his notes the night before the exam and got really high marks.
 Honestly.

 Spoiler: It's not true.
 Here are some of the revision myths that do the rounds year after year, and why they actually aren't true at all.

 More like this: how to study effectively for your exams

 |The Student Room is here to support you throughout your exams - get your free account now for regular updates.|

 |Already have an account on The Student Room?
 Update your mobile number for extra exam support.|